We’re Not in Kansas Anymore

 It was tough looking the students in their eyes knowing what their future holds for them.
 The extremes, if we allow the news and social media feeds into our view, are a consistent parade of horrible events.
 I was disappointed that Vice President Harris defended fracking in the debate.
 I understand the political calculation that is Pennsylvania, but it still felt wrong given the seriousness of what we are up against.

 A few days later I came across this short essay (see below) on the “Enlightenment Fallacy” written by David Fenton talking about how we “sell” climate disruption in public discourse.
-This essay resonates with me because we need to name the fossil fuel accelerant that is leading us over a climatic cliff for what it is.
+This essay resonates with me because we need to name the fossil fuel accelerant that is leading us over a climactic cliff for what it is.
 This clear communication is an important part of reversing the course we are on and finding solutions.

 “Will climate funders allow Enlightenment Fallacy to destroy the planet?”